 “The pandemic has made this the strangest public art project I have ever participated in,” Fitzgibbons told the art selection panel Monday.

-The artist gave his first presentation to the city more than four years ago, and his idea was approved by the City Council at the time.
+The artist gave his first presentation about the underpass design more than four years ago, and he entered into a contract to provide the light program.
 Then?
 Nothing.
 No emails, calls, communication of any kind about the project, he said.

 “Years actually went by, and earlier this year, I got a call,” Fitzgibbons said.
 “I said, ‘What are you talking about?’”